El Colorado in Santiago, Chile

 Chile

-El Colorado pairs with Farellones to form a single ski area with the most varied terrain in the Tres Valles.
-Wide intermediate cruisers, well-pitched racing trails and quiet powder stashes off the back side.
-The base village of Farellones is the social hub of Santiago skiing — restaurants, bars, and the easiest day-trip access from the city.
+El Colorado pairs with the Farellones base village to form a single ski area with the most varied terrain in the Tres Valles.
+Wide intermediate cruisers, well-pitched racing trails and quiet powder stashes off the back side, with a base that actually has restaurants and life.
+The easiest day-trip access from Santiago and the best 'all-rounder' of the four central Chilean resorts.

 • 22 lifts, 101 marked runs